The Similitudes of Enoch

 - I operate with the definition of the genre developed by John and Adele Yarbro Collins:

-"'Apocalypse' is a genre of revelatory literature with a narrative framework, in which a revelation is mediated by an otherworldly being to a human recipient, disclosing a transcendent reality which is both temporal, insofar as it envisages eschatological salvation, and spatial, insofar as it involves another, supernatural world, intended to interpret present, earthly circumstances in light of the supernatural world and of the future, and to influence both the understanding and the behavior of the audience by means of divine authority."
+"'Apocalypse' is a genre of revelatory literature with a narrative framework, in which a revelation is mediated by an otherworldly being to a human recipient, disclosing a transcendent reality which is both temporal, insofar as it envisages eschatological salvation, and spatial, insofar as it involves another, supernatural world, intended to interpret present, earthly circumstances in light of the supernatural world and of the future, and to influence both the understanding and the behaviour of the audience by means of divine authority."
 (Semeia 36, pp. 2 and 7)

 - More specifically, the Similitudes constitute a type IIb apocalypse, which consists of an other-worldly journey with cosmic and/or political eschatology.
 Enoch has otherworldly journeys and visions of eschatological judgment interpreted by an angelic guide.
 There is no review of history.